 7.5) How big of a box can I ship with the USPS shipping carrier?

 With USPS Priority Mail, you can ship in boxes with dimensions of 108 inches, both length, and breadth, and weighing up to 70 pounds.

 7.6) How do I calculate shipping costs using the USPS shipping rate calculator?

-All you have to do is enter the details of your package such as dimensions, volume, origin and the zip code of the destination in the USPS shipping calculator.
+All you have to do is enter the details of your package, such as dimensions, volume, origin, and the destination zip code, in the USPS shipping calculator.